mattburnett-repo/cc-ecomm-ui/README.md

 * Users can browse / search product categories
 * Users can add / read / update / delete cart items
 * Users can add shipping and payment information
-* Users can make a simulated payment to complete an order
+* Users can make a simulated payment via Stripe to complete an order

 ---

 ### Future work / TODO
+* Everything can always be better
-* Implement admin functionality
+* Implement admin functionality to
   * Manage users / orders / carts
   * Manage product listings